vumdao/aws-eks-the-hard-way/service-account/README.md

 </h1>

 ### **- With IAM identity-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied.**
 ### **- For multiple services in K8S how can we control the permission of using AWS resouce within the pod.
-The easiest way is to use instance profile which attached to the EKS node but that is the worst way with high risk of security.
+The easiest way is to use instance profile which attached to the EKS node but trade-off with high risk of security.
 Let's go through this post to know more**

 ---